-Our Board of Directors met seventeen times during 2018.
+Our Board of Directors met fourteen times during 2015, including telephonic meetings.
 During the year, each of our directors attended 75% or more of the total number of meetings of the Board of Directors and the committees on which he or she served.